crismpn/crismpn.github.io/index.md

 ---
 layout: page
 title: About me
-subtitle: Doctoral researcher at University of Minho
+subtitle: Doctoral Researcher at University of Minho

 ---

-Currently working as Integrated Researcher at the <a href="https://www.uminho.pt/PT" target="_blank">University of Minho's</a> <a href="http://algoritmi.uminho.pt" target="_blank">Algoritmi Research Center</a>.
+Member of KEG (Knowledge Engineering Group) at <a href="https://www.uminho.pt/PT" target="_blank">University of Minho's</a> <a href="http://algoritmi.uminho.pt" target="_blank">Algoritmi Research Center</a>.
+Invited Assistant Professor, teaching Knowledge Discovery.

 ---